 Balancing & Transmission Capacity Access GMaP – Update

-The Balancing & Transmission Capacity Access GMaP is now concluding its first stage of the project and moving into stage two.
+The Balancing & Transmission Capacity Access GMaP has now concluded the second phase of the project and is moving into phase three.

-A working group of industry experts has been convened with broad representation from across the industry value chain and this group have met several times throughout October and November 2020.
-These meetings have allowed the group to discuss and debate transformations over the coming decade and their potential impacts upon the Balancing & Capacity Regimes.
+A working group of industry experts has been convened with broad representation from across the industry value chain and this group have met several times throughout Q4 2020.
+These meetings have allowed the group to discuss and debate transformations over the coming decade and their potential impacts upon the Balancing & Capacity Regimes as well as how these impacts could be mitigated.